What is the California Dream Act?

 - EOPS Grant (EOPS eligible students, separate application required)

-- Scholarships (separate applications required)
+- Scholarships (separate application required)

-- Ventura College Promise (separate application required)
+- Ventura College Promise

 What additional resources are available for Dream Act applicants?